Tomchei Tmimim: Today

 The central Yeshiva is housed today at the Chabad Lubavitch World Headquarters, at 770 Eastern Parkway in Brooklyn, NY, with approximately six hundred students.

-Similarly named yeshivas, many of which are nevertheless formally independent, are to be found in major cities in the United States, Canada, Europe, South America, South Africa, Australia, and the former Soviet Union, and Israel.

-(Not all carry the name "Tomchei Tmimim" however.)
+Similarly named yeshivas, many of which are independent, are to be found in major cities in the United States, Canada, Europe, South America, South Africa, Australia, and the former Soviet Union, and Israel, although not all include "Tomchei Tmimim" in their names.

 Many of the branches also perform the functions necessary to grant Semicha, rabbinical ordination, to their students;

-true since the 1950's for the majority of students.
+true since the 1950s for the majority of students.